NikkelM/Hades-II-UnlockHadesMusic/README.md

 ![Hades OST for the Music Maker - Unlock a Song](https://github.com/user-attachments/assets/93838874-08a3-4383-9724-e9c6fa7aa5f4)

+If you also have [Zagreus' Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/) installed, the unlock conditions and resource costs for new songs will adapt to your progression in that mod, and use its new resources.

 ## FAQ

 ### I don't see any Hades music in the Music Maker screen?